This article is also available in: Italiano

 The lives in the Gamaleya neighborhood observed by a young Nagib Mahfuz.
-One of the classics of the nobel prize-winning author for literature, the life of Cairo’s most iconic neighborhood as a metaphor for the world.
+“Stories from Our Neighbourhood” is one of the classics of the nobel prize-winning author for literature, the life of Cairo’s most iconic neighborhood as a metaphor for the world.

 Stories from Our Neighbourhood